-To check ignition of the Bake burner, follow the steps below
+To check ignition of the Bake burner, follow the steps below:

-- Remove all packing materials from inside the oven cavity. - Press the Bake.
-350 °F appears in the display. - Press the Start.
+- 1 Remove all packing from inside the oven cavity. - 2 Turn oven mode knob to select Bake.
+350 °F appears in the display. - 3 Press Start.

 It may take between 30 and 90 seconds for the burner to start heating.